 Art in Ireland

-Program directors: Malcolm McClay
+Program director: Malcolm McClay

 Art in Ireland is a summer studio program based at the Burren College of Art.
 The college, a cutting edge facility built in the courtyard of 16th-century Newtown Castle, offers an opportunity for focused activity that draws upon the unique landscape of the Burren.
 This places students in a setting where they are simultaneously surrounded by both the vastness of the Burren and an ecology that is conducive to a huge variety of plant and animal life—a setting that inspires much of the work created during the program.